-The retrieval algorithms to produce vertical columns of CO2 and CH4 need as input for each scene the temperature vertical profile, pressure vertical profile, specific humidity vertical profile, and wind speed.
+The retrieval algorithms to produce vertical columns of CO_2 and CH_4 need as input for each scene the temperature vertical profile, pressure vertical profile, specific humidity vertical profile, and wind speed.
 Here, temperature and pressure are needed to calculate absorption cross sections, the specific humidity vertical profile is needed to account for water vapor absorption, and the wind speed is needed to calculate the Fresnel reflection contribution on a rough ocean surface.
 The meteorological data mentioned above will be taken from the ECMWF model.

-ECMWF has developed one of the most comprehensive earth-system models available anywhere.
+Originating system: ECMWF has developed one of the most comprehensive earth-system models available anywhere.
 The ECMWF model is uses the '4D-Var' data assimilation approach, which provides a physically consistent best fit to observations.
-For this project the ERA-interim archive as well as the operational archive is of importance.
-Here, the ERA interim data will be used to produce the C3S time series as this dataset uses one model version for the entire period.
-For sensitivity studies it is planned to use one year of data from the operational archive.
+For this project the ERA-5, ERA-interim archive as well as the operational archive is of importance.
+Here, the ERA interim data are used to produce the time series up to August 2019.
+From August 2019 onward the ERA-5 archive are implemented.